 The conservator of the person has only those duties specifically assigned by the court, and may include:

 - Making decisions about personal care, safety, and comfort.

 If the respondent has named a healthcare representative, the conservator is bound by all healthcare decisions properly made by the healthcare representative, unless there is a court order stating otherwise.
 This will allow the conservator to make decisions about medical or other professional care (not including a commitment to a hospital for treatment of psychiatric disability).

 In addition, the conserved person cannot obtain a marriage license without the written consent of the conservator.

 Conservator of the Person Report

-This annual report should describe the condition of the conserved person, and the efforts made to encourage his or her independence.
+This annual report should describe the condition of the conserved person.
+Including efforts made to encourage his or her independence.
 As well as a statement by the conservator, indicating whether this appointment is the least restrictive means of intervention for managing the conserved person’s needs.

 When Does a Conservator Need To Ask Permission From the Probate Court Before Taking Action?